 Dedicated biomass plants – both at home and abroad – have also offered a growing market for recycled woodchip, as the government strives to generate more renewable energy and councils and waste management firms seek to divert lower-grade wood, which is not suitable for recycling, away from landfill.

-However, a number of biomass plants due to take waste wood have either come online, or are expected to shortly, in Scotland and the north of England.
-This has impacted on gate fees for waste wood, with greater demand for material leading to lower gate fees – or in some cases in Scotland even non-existent or negative gate fees – in the north of the UK.
+However, a number of biomass plants due to take waste wood have either come online, or are expected to shortly, in Scotland and also in England.
+This has impacted on gate fees for waste wood, with greater demand for material leading to lower gate fees – or in some cases in Scotland and certain parts of the UK a payment being made.